Martha Van Rensselaer Hall 3M222

 Torche, Florencia and Peter Rich.
 2017.
 “Declining Racial Stratification in Marriage Choices?
 Trends in Black/White Status Exchange in the United States, 1980-2010.”
 Sociology of Race and Ethnicity 3(1):31-49.
 Link to SRE

 Rich, Peter and Jennifer Jennings.
 2015.
 “Choice, Information, and Constrained Options: School Transfers in a Stratified Educational System.”
 American Sociological Review 80(5):1069-1098.
 Link to ASR

 Besbris, Max, Jacob Faber, Peter Rich, and Patrick Sharkey (equal authors).
 2015.
 “The Effect of Neighborhood Stigma on Economic Transactions.”
 Proceedings of the National Academy of Sciences 112(16): 4994-4998.
 Article PDF Link to PNAS

-I teach three courses at Cornell: Social Problems in the U.S. (PAM 2250 / SOC 2070, undergraduate), Introductory Statistics for Policy Analysis and Management Majors (PAM 2101, undergraduate, planned for Fall 2018), and Spatial Demography (PAM 6950, graduate).
+I teach three courses at Cornell: Social Problems in the U.S. (PAM 2250 / SOC 2070, undergraduate), Introductory Statistics for Policy Analysis and Management Majors (PAM 2101, undergraduate), and Spatial Demography (PAM 6950, graduate).

 2016 - Ph.D. in Sociology, New York University